-The models studied in this paper are suitable for variables where the largest observations are asymptotically dependent.
-For our data set, such dependence between the largest daily accumulated flight delays at different airports may result from several factors.
-For instance, if there are large delays at a hub in the network, this may induce delays at other airports that have frequent connections to that hub.
+The models in this paper are suitable for variables where the largest observations are asymptotically dependent.
+For our data, such dependence between the largest daily accumulated flight delays at different airports may result from several factors.
+For instance, large delays at a hub in the network may induce delays at other airports that have frequent connections to that hub.
 On the other hand, independently of flight connections, meteorological events such as severe storms or heavy snowfall can cause simultaneous delays at airports in the same geographical area.

-In order to find groups of airports that have a risk of simultaneous large delays, we first run a $k$-medoids clustering \citep{kaufman2009finding}, where similarities are defined in terms of the strength of extremal dependence.
+In order to find groups of airports at risk of simultaneous large delays, we first run a $k$-medoids clustering \citep{kaufman2009finding}, where similarities are defined in terms of the strength of extremal dependence.
 Clustering is frequently used in the extreme value literature to identify regions that are homogeneous in terms of dependence properties \citep[e.g.,][]{bernard2013, saunders2019, vignotto2021}.
-We follow these approaches but use a different dissimilarity measure, namely the empirical version $\hat\chi_{ij}(p)$ of the extremal correlation~\eqref{eq:defChi} at probability level~$p=\valUsedP$.
-The clusters and subsequent results are stable with respect to the exact probability level in a range of about $p \in (0.8,0.95)$, guaranteeing both a sufficiently high threshold and enough exceedances.
+We follow these approaches but use a different dissimilarity measure, namely the empirical version $\hat\chi_{ij}(p)$ of the extremal correlation~\cref{eq:defChi} at probability level~$p=\valUsedPClustering$.
+The clusters and subsequent results are stable with respect to the exact probability level in a range of about $p \in [0.8,0.95]$, yielding both a sufficiently high threshold and enough exceedances.